 - At Trewirgie Infants' School Nursery and Reception staff use Class Dojo as a way of communicating with parents and sharing photos and information regarding how their child is getting on.
 This is in addition to emails and face to face contact.
-Parents and carers will be informed about the learning that is taking place, stories we are reading or learning, maths concepts we are covering and how parents and carers can help and support at home. - Parents will be encouraged to send their own proud moments of their children via their child's portfolio on Class Dojo.
+Parents and carers will be informed about the learning that is taking place, stories we are reading or learning, maths concepts we are covering and how parents and carers can help and support at home. - Parents will be encouraged to send their own proud moments of their children via their child's portfolio or Class Dojo message on Class Dojo.
 This will enable staff to secure the home/school link and involve parents in their child's learning.
-These proud moments are shared with the children during carpet times using the interactive whiteboard, enabling the children to talk to others about themselves. - Meetings to inform families about how we teach phonics and reading and writing as well as our approach to maths learning will be arranged for the first half of the Autumn term.
-Parents can also be invited to watch these sessions in person or via a video clip sent home. - A meeting with parents will be scheduled for October, once baselines have been completed, to inform parents and carers about how their child has settled, friendships they have made, strengths we have noticed as well as any difficulties the children may be having and how we are supporting them accordingly.
-There will be two more opportunities through the year for families to meet with teachers regarding their child's attainment and development. - Families will be invited to attend a showcase at least three times a year where children can share their learning with them.
+These proud moments are shared with the children during carpet times using the interactive whiteboard, enabling the children to talk to others about themselves. - Meetings to inform families about how we teach phonics and reading as well as our approach to maths learning will be arranged for the first half of the Autumn term.
+Parents can also be invited to watch these sessions in person or via a video clip and powerpoint sent home. - A meeting with parents will be scheduled for October, once baselines have been completed, to inform parents and carers about how their child has settled, friendships they have made, strengths we have noticed as well as any difficulties the children may be having and how we are supporting them accordingly.
+There will be two more opportunities through the year for families to meet with teachers regarding their child's attainment and development.